Rick Hansen on Making Accessible Buildings The New Global Standard

 Accessibility certification costs are quickly mitigated by productivity benefits

 A 2019 study by Angus Reid Inc in collaboration with the Rick Hansen Foundation found the assumption of certification costs to be a major resistance point by study participants.
-A cost assessment conducted by the Foundation found that moving from “non certified” to “accessibility certified” actually came at zero cost, and moving from “accessibility certified” to “Gold-certified” came at only a 1% cost.
+A feasibility study conducted by HCMA Architecture and the Rick Hansen Foundation f that moving from “non certified” to “accessibility certified” actually came at zero cost, and moving from “accessibility certified” to “Gold-certified” came at only a 1% cost.

 “It’s much easier to make these adaptations in the workplace than you would think.”

 This cost analysis proves that earning accessibility certification is a small amount to drive more possibilities in a competitive world.
-The Foundation has even issued $20,000 grants to small businesses looking to make such improvements and is actively encouraging governments to create more tax incentive opportunities to drive the change.
+The Foundation has even issued $20,000 grants to organizations in BC looking to make such improvements, thanks to support from from the Province of British Columbia through the Ministry of Social Development & Poverty Reduction, and is actively encouraging governments to create more tax incentive opportunities to drive the change.
+Currently, thanks to support from the Government of Ontario’s Ministry of Seniors and Accessibility, complimentary RHFAC ratings are available in 15 municipalities across in Ontario.

 About Rick Hansen